 Prepare for your best 10K

 B.A.A.
-High Peformance Coach Terrence Mahon has created three different seven-week training programs (beginning May 4 and concluding on race day, June 21) to prepare for the B.A.A.
+High Performance Coach Terrence Mahon has created three different 12-week training plans (beginning April 4, and concluding on race day, June 26) to prepare for the B.A.A.
 10K.

-Click the program below that best suits your current training level and needs:
+Click the level below that best suits your current training level and needs:

-There are three training programs for the B.A.A.
+There are three training plan levels for the B.A.A.
 10K.
-The Beginner training program is intended for those new to the sport and primarily focused on completing a first 10K but without a specific time goal.
-The Intermediate plan is designed for runners with limited racing experience, and who currently maintain an average weekly mileage of 15-25 miles.
-The Advanced training program is for the competitive runner who has a solid base of running fitness, can handle a peak weekly mileage of 40 miles or more, and has raced successfully in previous 5K-10K races.
+Level One plan is intended for those new to the sport and primarily focused on completing a first 10K but without a specific time goal.
+Level Two plan is designed for runners with limited racing experience, and who currently maintain an average weekly mileage of 15-25 miles.
+The Level Three plan is for the competitive runner who has a solid base of running fitness, can handle a peak weekly mileage of 40 miles or more, and has raced successfully in previous 5K-10K races.

 This is your typical daily run, which we suggest be two to five days per week depending on your training program.
 The length and pace of the distance run will vary from person to person and how you feel at the time.
 The distance runs in the schedule are the most flexible in terms of your training.
 If you're feeling tired, then cut back on the distance and pace of the run.
 The pace in general should be one that you could hold a conversation with another runner.
 A runner’s “base”, or general foundation of fitness, comes primarily through consistent distance runs over time.